PythonM203/intro-to-git-and-github-romainrocton/slides/02-repository-operations.md

 - Creates a hidden `.git` folder
 - Sets up Git tracking for this directory
 - Creates the default branch (usually `main`)
+- When you initialize a repository in a subfolder inside an existing Git repository, these two repositories will be independent of each other.
+- Not a good practice, but common inside of codespaces in GiHub.

 ### Method 2: Initialize with a Specific Branch Name